 There’s an old 18th century proverb that says ‘no foot, no horse’ and this is so true regardless of whether or not your horse is wearing shoes.
-Unless you look after you’re horse’s hooves you’ll be causing him a lot of stress, pain and discomfort as well as running to risk of incapacitating him.
+Unless you look after your horse’s hooves you’ll be causing him a lot of stress, pain, and discomfort as well as running to risk of incapacitating him.

 - Protecting your horse for mosquitoes